quat1024/garden/garden/linux.md

 Lots and lots of updates which were created after the installation media was burned.
 The first thing to update is mintupdate itself, then about 127 other packages totalling a gigabyte.

+## IntelliJ IDEA

+I just extracted the tar gz into a random folder (i created `~/Programs`) and it worked fine.

+## Java

+The packages in question: `openjdk-8-jdk`, `openjdk-17-jdk`, `openjdk-21-jdk`.

+These JDKs all get installed separately in `/usr/lib/jvm/`.
+When configuring a path to Java it'd be best to use this path instead of the `/usr/bin/java` symlink.

+To configure the version of "system Java" if it is needed, there is a script called `update-java-alternatives`.
+This script basically just calls `update-alternatives` (a standard package system feature) on all the java binaries like java, javac, javadoc, javap etc etc.

+## Prism Launcher

+The flatpak gave me sandboxing-related shit (TODO: write the shit, i microblogged about it)

+The standalone tar gzs didn't work out of the box, probably needed to install Qt libraries on my system.

+This leaves the appimage.
+Which worked!

+(There's also a deb packaged by something called makedeb?
+Not sure what that is.)

 ## Things to look into later

 * How's the DPI scaling situation, especially wrt. games I want to upscale instead of run at native resolution (for performance reasons)